 - Cancer treatment

 Myth 8.
-I am vegetarian, I must need extra iron
+I am vegetarian, so I must need extra iron

 This is not always true.
 Vegetarians are at higher risk for deficiency due to the fact that less iron is absorbed from plants.
 However, vegetarians who pay close attention to their diet intake and aren’t of child-bearing age may be fine.